-Appearance of the “mother” of vinegar
+The open appearance of the “mother” of vinegar

 Ways of properly storing vinegar

 To maintain its acidity and flavor, vinegar must be stored properly to prevent oxidation.
-Even though it needs to be kept in a dark and cool environment, it doesn’t need to be refrigerated.
+Even though it needs to be kept in the dark and cool environment, it doesn’t need to be refrigerated.
 Always remember to:

 Tighten the cap on a bottle